alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-15.md

 ## What are web components?

-Just like all a lot of household objects web pages are made up of component parts.
+Just like a lot of household objects, web pages are made up of component parts.
 For example a chair might be made up of some wheels, a frame, and a cushion.
 A web page might be made up of text blocks, navbars, buttons, and images.

 We handle all of these things with HTML elements/tags.
 Some of these elements are very specialized and come with built in functionality.